-ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Replaces multiple existing impairment standards by establishing a single Implementation efforts began with establishing a cross-discipline framework for financial assets to reflect management's estimate of current governance structure utilizing common guidance developed across the expected credit losses (CECL) over the entire remaining life of the Farm Credit System.
-The implementation includes identification of key interpretive issues, scoping of financial instruments, and assessing existing financial assets.
-Changes the present incurred loss impairment guidance for loans to an credit loss forecasting models and processes against the new guidance. expected loss model.
-The new guidance is expected to result in a change in allowance for credit Modifies the other-than-temporary impairment model for debt securities to losses due to several factors, including: require an allowance for credit impairment instead of a direct write-down, The allowance related to loans and commitments will most likely which allows for reversal of credit impairments in future periods based on change because it will then cover credit losses over the full improvements in credit quality. remaining expected life of the portfolio, and will consider expected Eliminates existing guidance for purchased credit impaired (PCI) loans, future changes in macroeconomic conditions, and requires recognition of an allowance for expected credit losses on An allowance will be established for estimated credit losses on any debt securities Requires a cumulative-effect adjustment to retained earnings as of the The nonaccretable difference on any PCI loans will be recognized beginning of the reporting period of adoption. as an allowance, offset by an increase in the carrying value of the Effective for fiscal years beginning after December 15, 2022, and interim related loans.
+Summary of Guidance Adoption and Potential Financial Statement Impact Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Replaces multiple existing impairment standards by establishing a single The Association has established a cross-discipline governance structure framework for financial assets to reflect management's estimate of current utilizing common guidance developed across the Farm Credit System. expected credit losses (CECL) over the entire remaining life of the The Association has completed development of PD/LGD model and independently validated the model for conceptual soundness.
+The financial assets.
+Changes the present incurred loss impairment guidance for loans to an implementation of processes, internal controls and policy updates are complete. expected loss model.
+Modifies the other-than-temporary impairment model for debt securities to The Association macroeconomic forecast includes a weighted selection of require an allowance for credit impairment instead of a direct write-down, the Moody's baseline, upside 10th percentile and downside 90th percentile which allows for reversal of credit impairments in future periods based on scenarios.
+The adoption of the standard will not have a material impact on the improvements in credit quality.
+Eliminates existing guidance for purchased credit impaired (PCI) loans, Association's investment portfolio. and requires recognition of an allowance for expected credit losses on The guidance has been adopted on January 1, 2023 and did not have a these financial assets. material impact on the Association's consolidated financial statements.
+Modifies and enhances financial instruments disclosures.
+Eliminates the accounting guidance for TDRs by creditors in Subtopic 310-40, Receivables-Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings by creditors when a borrower is experiencing financial difficulty.
+Specifically, rather than applying the recognition and measurement guidance for TDRs, an entity must apply the loan refinancing and restructuring guidance in paragraphs 310-20-35-9 through 35-11 to determine whether a modification results in a new loan or a continuation of an existing loan.
+Requires a cumulative-effect adjustment to retained earnings as of the beginning of the reporting period of adoption.
+Effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
+Early application is permitted.